 Paris is known and famous for its cultural richness: its incredible architecture, its must-see monuments and its permanent and temporary numerous exhibitions.
-We count no less than 108 museums in Paris, for the utmost pleasure of art lovers of any age.
+We count no less than 108 museums in Paris, for the utmost pleasure of art lovers of any age, adults and children.
 Parisians love art!

 For some people, October rhymes with leaf litter and melancholy, however, I am not one of them.
 Above all, October announces the time for apples!
 What a wonderful fruit.
 Thanks to my lovely house in Normandy, I have the opportunity to harvest kilograms of fruits every year.
 Therefore I can do one of the things that I like the most (after painting of course): cooking.
 Because what is more tempting that a fruit fallen from a tree?